yackx/ipgo/content/techniques/recursion.md

 }
 ```

 Unfortunately, like many imperative languages, Go does not optimize tail recursion, unlike most functional languages (Haskell, Scheme etc).
-But we wanted to demontrate the technique nonetheless.
+But we wanted to briefly demontrate the technique nonetheless.

-Arguablty, this last version is less readable than the initial, iterative version.
-Although factorial is a traditional example to explain recursion, it may not be the preferred approach in practive.
-However recursion is a key technique when solving classic problems like Fibonacci numbers or the Tower of Hanoi.
+Arguably, this last version is less readable than the initial, iterative version.
+Although factorial is a traditional example to explain recursion, it may not be the preferred approach in practice.
+Recursion is however a key technique well suited to solve many problems, like Fibonacci numbers or the Tower of Hanoi.
 Some problems are way easier to solve with recursion.